ramanakshay/canvas-template/docs/index.md

 # Canvas

-> "Beauty is as important in computing as it is in painting or architecture." — Donald E. Knuth
+> "The art of programming is the art of organizing complexity, of mastering details and of striking a balance between conflicting objectives." — Donald E. Knuth

 A simple, flexible, and modular canvas for designing your deep learning projects.
 Powered by PyTorch + Hydra, Canvas aims to provide a unified template for all kinds of machine learning projects.